gmftbyGMFTBY/EasyNLP/README.md

 Constrastive Learning, context is the q, and response is the jey.
 Ground-truth response is positive k, and other responses are negative k.

+TODO:
+1. Constrastive learning on huge dataset, LCCC, and fine-tuning on ecommerce and douban corpus.
+But need to compared with the dual-bert pre-trained model
+2. nn.functional.normalize

 ## How to Use

 1. create post data from the orignial dataset